Peter Max and The Beatles: Friends, Artists, Icons of the 1960s

 However, Max didn’t want to be separated from his family for the film’s long production schedule.
 Instead, Max recommended artist Heinz Edelmann, who, at the time, had business cards introducing himself as “The German Peter Max.”

-In a recent interview, Max said that the end result was “similar in some ways to my ’60s art but even more similar to Pushpin Studios artists Milton Glaser, Seymour Chwast and John Alcorn.”
+In an interview, Max said that the end result was “similar in some ways to my ’60s art but even more similar to Pushpin Studios artists Milton Glaser, Seymour Chwast and John Alcorn.”

 Peter Max and The Beatles’ Yoga Connection